 No. Re-read the above piece on having a “too powerful” antenna.

 The one pictured above is a high gain sector (directional) antenna on top of a mountain.
-It has been adjusted to fall within Helium & FCC regulations.
 Despite having an enormous “view”, it does worse than many placements that are much closer to other hotspots.
+I replaced it with a 3 dBi omni, no difference in earnings.
 Density matters more than antenna.

 Even “hot” antennas that are tuned to fit within Helium guidelines (decreased transmit and receive power) won’t radically outperform other antennas.